timotheeg/NESTrisStatsUI/docs/stats.md

 ### Matrix

 The second section represents a timeline of piece spawning (just like the matrix in the Piece section above).
-Each column represent one piece spanwing.
+Each column represents one piece spawning.
 Approximately the last 150 pieces are presented.

 Within each column, the piece spwaning is represented by a dot.
-The DAS value for the dot is represented by both its height in the column (full DAS on top, empty DAS at bottom), and its color (red, orange, green)
+The DAS value for the dot is represented by both its height in the column (full DAS on top, empty DAS at bottom), and its color (red, orange, green).

 Additionally, each time DAS is lost (falls to 0 when moving pieces, a dim red vertical bar is displayed).

-The resulting display represents a "signature" of the player skills at controlling DAS.
+The resulting display can be considered a "signature" of the player skills at controlling DAS.

-#### Sample DAS signatures:
+#### Sample DAS signatures

-* Average DAS player (myself - losing was a lot)
+* Average DAS player (myself - losing DAS a lot)

 ![DAS](./stats/das.png)

-* Expert Das player (my son Tristan - almost never losing das)
+* Expert DAS player (my son Tristan - almost never losing DAS)

 ![DAS Expert](./stats/das_expert.png)